sciosci/SOSCD/_pages/about.md

 title: "About"
 ---

-Science of Science and Computational Discovrty Lab (SOS+CD), is a lab newly-formed by professor [Daniel Acuña]("https://acuna.io/").
+Science of Science and Computational Discovery Lab (SOS+CD) is run by professor [Daniel Acuña](https://acuna.io/) from the School of Information Studies at Syracuse University.

-Specifically, the lab works on understanding current practices in science and developing semi-automated methods to mine scientific knowledge from vast, unstructured dataset of full-text publications, citations, and images.

-The SOS+CD Lab uses a variety of computational techniques including deep learning, natural language processing, graph analytics, image processing and causal inference.
+The SOS+CD Lab works on understanding current practices in science and developing semi-automated methods to mine scientific knowledge from vast, unstructured dataset of full-text publications, citations, and images.
+We use a variety of computational techniques including deep learning, natural language processing, graph analytics, image processing and causal inference.

+### Address
+205 Hinds Hall
+School of Information Studies
+Syracuse University
+Syracuse, NY 13244
+{: .small-font }